molabs/ApartmentAppBackend/README.md

 Webservice with Symfony Standard Edition 3.3
 ========================

-REST Webservice to communicate with Mysql/SQLite Database to CRUD aparments in the apartment Database.
+REST Webservice to communicate with Mysql/SQLite database to CRUD aparments in the apartment Database.
 After creating a new record, the user receives an e-mail with a security key to edit and delete the record.

 Dependencies